goldenplanetdk/symfony-webpack/README.md

 Usage
 ===

-Requiring scripts and stylesheets in `twig`
+Including scripts and stylesheets in `twig`
 ----

 Single entry point: